njchakathon2020/okta-system-api/README.md

  **4. Forgot password**

-    This allows user to reset the password using the email factor.
+    This allows user to reset the password.

     Input: It must be a valid userId.

-    Response: On successful request, Okta sends an email to the user with a recovery token to complete the recovery transaction.
+    Response: On successful request, Okta sends a reset password url.
+Password can be reset by navigating to that url.

    */users/{userId}/forgotPassword*

     - Method GET.
-    - It provides user the option to reset the password.
+    - It provides user the url to reset the password.